ericonr/dotfiles/README.md

 ## Sway + Waybar

-This setup, which can be found on `wm` and `script`, requires the following dependencies:
+This setup, which can be found inside `wayland`, requires the following dependencies:
 * Basic setup:
   * [`sway`](https://swaywm.org/): the Wayland compositor and tiling window manager.
     * [`swaylock`](https://github.com/swaywm/swaylock)